di0njack/HBP-Finder/README.md

-Python script for searchin corporate email addresses leaks on IHaveBeenPowned using the available free API
+Python script for searching corporate email addresses leaks on IHaveBeenPowned using the available free API